 Students may be required to move to another housing facility on campus.
 This may happen when circumstances do not warrant a student’s removal from campus, but suggest a new assignment may be important to promote the safety and welfare of the individual and the community.
 Assignment authority rests with the University.

 The University may expel a student from campus housing for violations of University rules and regulations, health and safety violations, or if the resident is no longer enrolled.
 Aside from established disciplinary procedures, the Director of Housing Services may remove a student if his/her presence or behavior jeopardizes the rights and freedoms of others, or causes undue stress for the surrounding community.
 Students will generally be given no longer than 48 hours to properly complete a move.
-Less time may be afforded in the case of a Summary Suspension.
+Less time may be afforded in the case of a Interim Suspension.
 A student has the right to a hearing following the removal.
 The University will take possession of the resident’s room if the contract is terminated.

 Students who withdraw from the University are not entitled to campus housing.
 Students who withdraw before the completion of an academic term will have their housing contract canceled as well.
 Students wishing to withdraw from the University begin the process in the office of their academic Dean.
 Once verified by that office, proper withdrawal from housing will be permitted.